DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 We were looking for something with the following properties:

 * Simple
+* Support archival package authenticity
 * Not *too* much redundant storage
 * Independent from any particular repository software
-* At the same time: based on open formats
+* Based on open formats
 * Extensible, modular design

 For our [SWORDv2 deposit service] we had already decided on [BagIt] as the exchange format.
 The simplest